 Level 1 Charging vs Level 2 Charging

-Level 1 and Level 2 differ in several key ways.
+What is Level 1 charging for EV and how does it differ from Level 2 differ in several key ways.
 Level 1 uses standard 120V, adding 3-5 miles/hour, while Level 2 employs 240V for 10-60 miles/hour.

 Level 2 needs installation ($500-$2,000) but charges faster, ideal for daily use.
 Level 1 is free/included but it’s slower.
 Level 1 often uses existing outlets; level 2 usually involves a dedicated circuit and professionally installed equipment.

-In efficiency, Level 2 at 90% vs. Level 1’s 80%.
+In efficiency, Level 2 at 90% vs. Level 1’s 50%.
 Both use AC, but Level 2 suits heavier usage.

 | Aspect | Level 1 | Level 2 |